kyhau/aws-resource-visualisation/README.md

-# resource-connection-graph
+# resource-visualisation

-[In-progress]: Create graphs based on connectivitiy, dependencies and tags for AWS resources
+[In-progress]: Create visualisation based on connectivitiy, dependencies and tags for AWS resources